pro7357/hacks/bacrypt/README.md

 # Bacrypt - Automatic Backup and Encrypt Files

+WARNING: I"m rewriting this.
+Using Systemd Timers just making things more complicated.
+It simpler to run a daemon in the background.

 Automatic backup and encrypting files using GnuPG and Systemd Timers.

 plain_file.txt -> tar (archived to preserve filename, date, etc.) -> encrypted by GnuPG -> filename in sha256sum hash.